 Who this policy covers

-Our policy applies to requests on behalf of individual patients (Single-Patient Access), and to certain groups of patients with similar characteristics (Multi-Patient Protocol Access).
+Our policy applies to requests on behalf of individual patients (Single-Patient Access) and to certain groups of patients with similar characteristics (Multi-Patient Protocol Access).
+The Pre-Approval Access program may also be referred to as Expanded Access, Compassionate Use or Named Patient Basis programs, as defined by local regulations.
 While our policy outlines the general criteria for consideration, each case is unique and will be considered on an individual basis.

 Criteria for consideration

 The primary option for patients to get access to investigational drugs is to participate in a clinical trial.
 Patients and physicians can learn more by reviewing information on current or planned clinical trials that is maintained by the U.S. National Institutes of Health.

 We recognize, though, that there are extraordinary circumstances where access to these investigational drugs outside of a clinical trial is appropriate.
 Under our Access to Investigational Drugs Policy, a patient’s doctor can request consideration for access if three basic criteria are met:

 - The patient suffers from a serious or life-threatening illness or condition